 - My muffin tin was 80ml / ⅓ cup in capacity, and I've had enough batter for about 15 cakes (extra treat for the cook!).
 If you have large muffin tin which is 125ml / ½ cup in capacity, you should get exactly 12 cakes.

 - Fine semolina will be best in this recipe.
 If you only have coarse semolina, I recommend placing it in the blender and pulsing it few times to grind it into finer texture.

 - Use cookie/ ice cream scoop to spoon the batter into the baking tin, this way each cake will be equal and uniform in size.
-I used scoop which is 3 Tbsp in capacity.
+I used scoop which is 3 tablespoon in capacity.

 - If your syrup is not thickening, continue to cook it until the texture becomes thick and syrupy.

 - Cakes will keep fresh for 2-3 days, and are best to be stored at room temperature in the airtight container.